 Notes to consolidated financial statements as at and for the year ended March 31, 2023 All amounts stated are in Rs.
-Crore except wherever stated otherwise c) Mining rights include amounts paid for securing mining rights and are amortised over their estimated commercial life based on the unit of production method.
+Crore except wherever stated otherwise

 Net carrying value of above mentioned mining rights as on transition date to Ind AS i.e. April 1, 2015 has been considered as deemed cost.